benoitletondor/EasyBudget/README.md

 The project is made possible by some external libraries made by awesome guys that I want to thanks here:

-- Caldroid : a library to display a customizable Calendar [https://github.com/roomorama/Caldroid](https://github.com/roomorama/Caldroid)
+- Caldroid: a library to display a customizable Calendar [https://github.com/roomorama/Caldroid](https://github.com/roomorama/Caldroid)
+- FloatingActionButton: library to display a FAB with actions [https://github.com/futuresimple/android-floating-action-button](https://github.com/futuresimple/android-floating-action-button)

 ### Licence